handshake-org/hsd-ledger/docs/cli.md

 >Note: `<address>` is the address generated in the previous command and `<amount>` is the amount of dollarydoos, e.g. 5000000 _not_ 5 HNS.

-You will be asked to confirm that the txid shown in the terminal matches the txid shown on your Ledger Nano S. If you reject the txid, the transaction will not be signed or sent to the network.
+You will be asked to verify that the transaction details shown in the terminal matches the details shown on your Ledger Nano S. If you reject any of the details, the transaction will not be signed or sent to the network.

-Once you confirm the txid, you can mine a block on your HSD node and check that the balances of the "default" and "second" accounts have been updated.
+Once you verify the transaction details, you can mine a block on your HSD node and check that the balances of the "default" and "second" accounts have been updated.

 Congrats!
 You have signed a valid transaction using your Ledger Nano S.